Listen to this article

 Browser text-to-speech

-What is a Dividend Reinvestment Plan💡 Definition:An investment program that automatically uses dividend payments to purchase additional shares of stock.
-(DRIP)?
+What if your portfolio could grow itself, even while you sleep?
+It sounds like a dream, but it's the reality for investors using a simple, powerful tool: the Dividend Reinvestment Plan๐ก Definition:An investment program that automatically uses dividend payments to purchase additional shares of stock., or DRIP.

 Key Features of DRIPs

-- Fractional Shares💡 Definition:Ownership of less than one full share of stock, allowing investors to buy portions of expensive stocks.: DRIPs often allow the purchase of fractional shares, ensuring that every dividend dollar is reinvested, maximizing compounding potential.
+- Fractional Shares๐ก Definition:Ownership of less than one full share of stock, allowing investors to buy portions of expensive stocks.: Every penny counts.
+DRIPs let you buy partial shares, so your entire dividend payment is invested down to the last cent.

 Real-World Examples of DRIPs